fdev31/drink/HELP.md

 :  Edit your settings (name, password, email, etc...).

 ![](/static/actions/find.png) Search
-:  Perform a full text search on the whole website.
+:  Performs a full text search on the whole website.
+:  The "fast" search will only match titles, otherwise it will search the content as well.

 ![](/static/actions/top.png) Back to parent element
 :  Jumps one level up.